-Access to the works will be via the new site entrance.
+Access to the works shall be from the existing site entrance.

 5.3 Perimeter Fencing

 The first task in the construction phase will be to erect a stock-proof fence along the perimeter boundary of the development.
 This will restrict public access to the work area.